 Here’s our guide for teachers / trainers, learners, and HR or L&D professionals.

 eLearning is any learning that is conducted through electronic means, which could be online via an Internet-connected device, or offline using a desktop or laptop computer, mobile phone, tablet or other technology.

 eLearning is often written as ‘e-learning’, ‘e learning’ or to a lesser degree but increasingly – ‘digital learning’.
-As so much education and training is now delivered online, some people suggest that the very idea of the ‘e’ in elearning is now obsolete in debates such as this recent Twitter thread:
+As so much education and training is now delivered online, some people suggest that the very idea of the ‘e’ in elearning is now obsolete in debates such as this Twitter thread from 2021:

 I was recently asked, is the term "e-learning" out of date to describe learning online?
 Here's a quick poll.
 If you say "No" please leave the term you use in a comment below.

 However, while on the job training, text books, and face to face instruction exist, the idea of ‘elearning’ and how to make best use of it remains relevant.

 The following Google Trends graph shows how use of elearning and related terminology has changed in recent years: